COVID-19 - Update 18 June 2020

 The concrete schedule and used video streaming portal will be announced in due time.

-Our annual summer school gives students an in-depth look at dynamic field theory over the course of an intense and fun week.
+Our annual summer school gives students an in-depth look at dynamic field theory over the course of a single week.
 The summer school covers everything from the basics of dynamic field theory up to our latest research projects.
-Students learn the theoretical background in informal lectures but the main emphasis of the summer school is hands-on work on exercises and individual projects.
-This gives students a lot of time to collaborate and discuss in small groups and under close supervision of our tutors.

 Who is this summer school for?

 The summer school is aimed at students at the advanced undergraduate or graduate level, postdocs and faculty members in the areas of embodied cognition, cognitive science, developmental science, cognitive neuroscience, developmental robotics, autonomous robotics, cognitive robotics, and anyone who wants to learn about dynamic field theory.

 The school is led by Prof. Gregor Schöner, who lectures on the basic concepts of DFT in the live lecture series.
 Workshop sessions provide hands-on training working with dynamic field models in COSIVINA and CEDAR, our interactive simulation environments.
 Students learn to create a dynamic field model from the ground up and learn how to apply the concepts of DFT to their home domain of interest.